IneffableKoD/ineffablekod.github.io/aboutme.md

 subtitle: Who the heck is Ineff
 ---

 My name is IneffableKoD aka Ineff.
-I am a nerd and interested in the following topics:
+On this website I collect all my nerdy/geeky stuff.

+Things I'm intersted in (list not conclusive):

-- ₿itcoin
+- Bitcoin
 - Blockchain technology
 - Bleeding edge and emerging technologies
 - All sorts of nerdy stuff
+- Geek culture

 I engage in all sorts of commuities around these topics.
+You will usually find me either as IneffableKoD or Ineff.

+Word of warning: The crypto-world attracts lots of scammers.
+I get impersonated alot (flattering? no, not when imitation leads to harm).

+Disclaimer: I don't take responsibility for any harm/damage that ensues form anything I post on this website.